by Texas Homesteader ~

 Carefully Affixing Arrowheads To The Wood Mat

 Now came the super-duper stressful part.
 My brother’s gone now, so these arrowheads can’t be replaced if they’re damaged!

 So I carefully pulled an arrowhead out of its arrangement and ran a hearty line of hot glue on the back.
 Then I quickly pressed the arrowhead firmly back into place.

 One by one I repeated this until I had my arrowhead cross collage firmly glued down.
 Then I took a look – yeah, it’s PERFECT!

-RancherMan helped me reattach the backing holding the arrowhead design onto the back of the frame that we’d painted and distressed.
+RancherMan helped me reattach the backing holding the arrowhead design to the back of the frame that we’d painted and distressed.
 A few tiny brad nails held everything firmly in place.

 Mom loved her gift.
 And I’m thrilled that I was able to fashion my brother’s arrowheads into a lasting piece of art for her.